JWSoh/MZSR/README.md

 @inproceedings{soh2020meta,
-  title={Meta-Transfer Learning for Zero-Shot Super-Resolution}, author={Soh, Jae Woong and Cho, Sunwoo and Cho, Nam Ik}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2020}
+  title={Meta-Transfer Learning for Zero-Shot Super-Resolution}, author={Soh, Jae Woong and Cho, Sunwoo and Cho, Nam Ik}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={3516--3525}, year={2020}
 }
 ```